wforums/ccx_gitbot/README.md

 ### Worker

 Deploy the files in the worker folder to the worker server (which will be running the test-suite on the bare server).

+## Contributing

+If you want to help this project forward, or have a solution for some of the issues or bugs, don't hesitate to help!
+You can fork the project, create a branch for the issue/problem/... and afterwards create a pull request for it.

+It will be reviewed as soon as possible.

+## Security

+If you discover any security related issues, please email ccextractor@canihavesome.coffee instead of using the issue tracker.